kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

     images, _, labels = load_batch(dataset, batch_size=batch_size)
 ```

-Now we need to do some mathematics to give information that will be useful for running our for-loop and telling the exponentially decaying learning rate when to decay.
+Now we need to do some mathematics to give information that will be useful for running our training for-loop and telling the exponentially decaying learning rate when to decay.

 ```python
 #Know the number steps to take before decaying the learning rate and batches per epoch